EmmaCarrick/datasciencecoursera/README.md

 # README

 This repository contains code for the Coursera/JHU data specialisation module "Getting and cleaning data".
 This is for the course project.
+Note that this script varies from the specification in that it downloads the raw data rather than assumes it already to be present.

 ### Content of the repo